Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Introduction

-The square of the Frobenius-norm in \eqref{MC-Fnorm} plays such a role, but its ability to reduce $r$ is weak since the nuclear norm has a big difference from the rank function.
-In fact, as shown by the numerical results in \cite{Fang18}, the nuclear norm regularized model has a worse performance on matrix completion in non-uniform sampling setting (see also Figure \ref{fig1} in Section \ref{sec5.3}).
-To bridge the gap between the nuclear norm and rank function, Shang et al. \cite{Shang2016} considered the factorization model involving the bi-trace and tri-trace quasi-norm of factor matrices.
-Their bi-trace and tri-trace quasi-norm is only an approximation of the rank function, and it is unclear whether their model is effective or not for matrix completions in non-uniform sampling.
-Notice that for any $X\in\mathbb{R}^{n\times m}$ with ${\rm rank}(X)\le r$,
+The squared Frobenius-norm term in \eqref{MC-Fnorm} indeed plays such a role, and it can also reduce the ambiguities caused by invertible transformations.
+However, to achieve a low-rank solution by solving model \eqref{MC-Fnorm}, a suitably large $\lambda$ is necessary which, as will be shown by Proposition \ref{critpoint-lowbound} in Appendix A, inevitably leads to a worse error bound to the true matrix $M^*$.
+In fact, the numerical results in \cite{Fang18} also indicate that the nuclear norm regularized model has a worse performance on matrix completion in non-uniform sampling setting (see also Figure \ref{fig1} in Section \ref{sec5.3}).
+In view of the weakness of the nuclear norm to promote low rank, Shang et al. \cite{Shang2016} considered the factorization model involving the bi-trace and tri-trace quasi-norms of factor matrices.
+Their bi-trace and tri-trace quasi-norms are only the approximations of the rank function, and it is unclear whether their model is effective or not for matrix completion in non-uniform sampling.
+Note that for any $X\!\in\!\mathbb{R}^{n\times m}$ with ${\rm rank}(X)\!\le\! r$,

 where $\|U\|_{2,0}$ is the column $\ell_{2,0}$-norm (the number of nonzero columns) of $U$.
-This, along with the work on the zero-norm (see \cite{LuZhang13,Lu14}), inspires us to study the column $\ell_{2,0}$-norm regularized model
+This, along with the works on the zero-norm (see \cite{LuZhang13,Lu14}), inspires us to study the column $\ell_{2,0}$-norm regularized model

-where $\mu>0$ is a small constant, and the term $\frac{\mu}{2}(\|U\|_F^2+\|V\|_F^2)$ is added to ensure that \eqref{MS-FL20} has a nonempty solution set.
-As will be shown in Proposition \ref{prop1-Phi}, the introduction of the nonsmooth term $\lambda(\|U\|_{2,0}+\|V\|_{2,0})$ does not induce additional critical points.
-Moreover, every (strong) local minimizer of the smooth function $F_{\mu}$ is a (strong) local optimizer of \eqref{MS-FL20}, while the submatrix pair consisting of nonzero columns of every (strong) local optimizer to \eqref{MS-FL20} is a (strong) local minimizer of $F_{\mu}$ defined on the space $\mathbb{R}^{n\times|J|}\times\mathbb{R}^{m\times|J|}$ with $|J|\le r$; see Proposition \ref{prop2-Phi}.
+where $\mu>0$ is a tiny constant and the term $\frac{\mu}{2}(\|U\|_F^2+\|V\|_F^2)$ is added to ensure that \eqref{MS-FL20} has a nonempty global optimal solution set, and consequently a nonempty critical point set.